Nuclear triad: China

-Although there is an aged, upgraded bomber force consisting of Xian H-6s with an uncertain nuclear delivery role.
+There is an aged, upgraded bomber force consisting of Xian H-6s with an uncertain nuclear delivery role.
 The PLAAF has a limited capability fleet of H-6 bombers modified for aerial refueling as well as forthcoming Russian Ilyushin Il-78 aerial refueling tankers.
 China has also introduced newer and modernized H-6 variants, including the H-6K and H-6N.
 The H-6K has enhanced capabilities such as launching long ranged cruise missiles like the CJ-10, while the H-6N is capable of carrying the JL-1.
 In addition to the H-6 bomber, there are numerous tactical fighter and fighter-bombers such as the J-16, J-10, JH-7A and Su-30 that are all capable of carrying nuclear weapons.

 It is estimated that China maintains an arsenal of about 250 nuclear warheads and that it has produced about 610 nuclear warheads since becoming a nuclear power in 1964.
 China is phasing out old liquid-fueled ballistic missiles and arming several new solid-fueled missiles.
 In the same estimate, it is believed that China has a small inventory of air-delivered nuclear bombs.
 As well as production is more than likely underway of new warheads for missiles to arm the Jin-class submarines.

 The U.S. intelligence community expects that China will increase their total number of warheads and long-range ballistic missiles from about 50 to exceed 100 in the next 15 years, this calculation has been sliding since 2001.
 Since the end of the Cold War, China is suspected to have doubled their nuclear arsenal, while the other nuclear powers under the Treaty on the Non-Proliferation of Nuclear Weapons have cut their forces in half.
 A Pentagon report raises the possibility of China moving towards a more vigorous nuclear doctrine that will allow first use of nuclear weapons in times of war.
 While it is not expected that China will give up the current "no first use" policy in the near future, the Pentagon report raises concerns that "this issue has been and will continue to be debated in China.
 It remains to be seen, how the introduction of more capable and survivable nuclear systems in greater numbers will shape the terms of this debate or affect Beijing's thinking about nuclear options in the future."